-- Get coverage for rebuilding cost of your home and exclude the cost of the land.
+- Get coverage for the rebuilding cost of your home and exclude the cost of the land.

-- If you are planning to get a pet then be aware that certain dangerous breed of dogs may invite higher premiums.
+- If you are planning to get a pet then be aware that certain dangerous breeds of dogs may invite higher premiums.

 - Shop for multiple quotes from different providers as you may save by comparing.